1 in custody after stolen vehicle pursuit ends in Montgomery Co.

 The suspect vehicle was later found abandoned in the area of State Route 741 and Mall Woods Drive.
 OSHP and law enforcement with Miami Township, Miamisburg, West Carrollton and Montgomery County surrounded the area.

-One person was taken into custody near the Best Buy in that area.
+The driver has been identified as a juvenile and was taken into custody near the Best Buy in that area.
+They have since been taken to the Warren County Juvenile Corrections facility.

 2 NEWS will update this developing story as we receive more information.